Magasa, Lombardy

-Historical and cultural profile
+History

-In position on the plateau of Denai, in the Valley of Vestino, inland of Lake of Garda, rises the small village of Magasa, whose origins go back to the Celtics; they called the place mag, the field.
+Magasa's origins go back to the Celtics; they called the place mag, the field.
 The Stoni and the Gallic Cenomani, then the Romans and the Lombards lived here.
-The Lodrone family established in Magasa from 1200 to 1807; then, for centuries, this has been nobody's land.
-It became part of Italy in 1919, Magasa was separated from Trentino in 1934, and became a hamlet of Turano.
+The Lodrone family established in Magasa from 1200 to 1807.
+It became part of Italy in 1919.
+Magasa was separated from Trentino in 1934, and became a hamlet of Turano.